etruel/wpematico/readme.txt

 * Added the option in settings to use the alternate WP Cron.
 * Added improvements in the CSS style of the pages.
 * Added YouTube as Campaign Type to give the posts a preformatted content.
+* Added YouTube metabox in the wizard on selecting in Campaign type.
 * Many improvements in the responsive styles.
 * Fixes the problem of two clicks to update a campaign.
 * Fixes a problem when trying to save a campaign from the wizard.